Makrayne/Gopherus-Scheme/README.md

 # Gopherus-Scheme
-Small tool to help with making a color schemer for [Gopherus](https://gopherus.sourceforge.net/).
+Small tool to help with making a color scheme for [Gopherus](https://gopherus.sourceforge.net/).
 The pre-defined color scheme is based off the default Campbell scheme in Powershell.